akshayBhardwaj23/takeover-done/docs/deployment/VERCEL_RAILWAY_DEPLOYMENT_GUIDE.md

    - Copy **HTTP webhook signing key** → `MAILGUN_SIGNING_KEY`

 7. **From Email:**
-   - Use any address from verified domain: `support@your-domain.com`
+   - Use any address from verified domain: `support@zyyp.ai`
    - Set as `MAILGUN_FROM_EMAIL`

 ### Step 2: Staging Domain Setup

 **Option 1: Separate Domain**
-- Create subdomain: `staging.your-domain.com`
+- Create subdomain: `staging.zyyp.ai`
 - Verify in Mailgun
 - Use for staging